 Chablis, please!

 Speaking of saltiness, enjoying a good Chablis by the lake is pretty much everything you could possibly wish for on a hot summer’s day.
-Despite its name, there’s really no “thunder” about this lively Chardonnay.
-Instead, it exudes citrus and white-flower aromas with a little minerality thrown in.
+Lively, redolent of green apple and white flowers, it will awaken your taste buds and your appetite.
+Great for lovers of minerality.